shecodes-students/kitchen-sessions/README.md

 Use the web to find out what vim command you need and use the skills you leanred today forto make adjustments to the command line.

+#### Bonus
+- find a `vim` command that does the same as above, but only for the _current line_ (the line in the buffer where the cursor is)
+- if you succeeded with the above, try to assign the command to a key using the `:map` command.
+(You'll need to google this)

 Have fun!

 # Session #9 2015-11-13